 There is a later episode, where Grilka returns to the station, and Quark tries to start a romance with her, asking Worf to teach him how to woo a Klingon female.

-An episode of Criminal Minds dealt with a family that fancied themselves modern day gypsies kidnapping girls to get a bride for their adolescent son.
+Criminal Minds has an episode called "Bloodline" which dealt with a family that fancied themselves modern day gypsies kidnapping girls to get a bride for their adolescent son.
 It was revealed that the mother was similarly kidnapped as a child.

 The reference to the Sabine women (and the ancient accepted practice of bride-kidnapping among conquering civilizations) makes this Older Than Feudalism.
 In the Roman story, Romulus realized that the band of settlers on the hills of Rome was awful short on women, so he took it upon himself to invite the nearby Sabine people to a big festival (according to most myths, a footrace).
 At his signal, each Roman picked a Sabine woman and ran off with her.
 In general, they turned out to be OK with it eventually.
 By the time the war with the Sabines ,and the other nations who had been defeated by this point, had reached the Capitoline, the warring fathers were now grandfathers.
 The fighting finally ended in the marsh between the Capitoline and Palatine Hills, where the daughters rushed out with children and begged for them to stop.